 Why should you learn how to make your own bean sprouts?
 Because sprouting your own beans can be a fun and easy way to eat healthier and reduce your carbon footprint!
 Limiting the consumption of animal-based foods is a great start to sustainable, healthy eating.
 You can use this bean sprouting method for most dried beans as well as several varieties of seeds.

-There are many vegetarian sources of protein that we can incorporate in our daily diet.
+There are many vegetarian sources of protein that we can incorporate into our daily diet.
 One source of protein that is very common in vegetarian cooking is beans.
-However, bean sprouts are an even more nutrient dense form of protein and it is incredibly easy to sprout your own beans at home.
+However, bean sprouts are an even more nutrient-dense form of protein and it is incredibly easy to sprout your own beans at home.
 Here are a few simple directions to get you started on growing your own bean sprouts!

 Choose small beans or seeds to sprout

 Larger beans have a greater tendency to go bad before they sprout.
 Mung beans are the most commonly used bean for sprouting although alfalfa seeds, lentils, and many other beans and seeds will also work.
 You can find these in health food stores, and grocery stores or even purchase them online.

 Clean a glass jar in hot, soapy water